The Game Awards audience grows 73% to 45.2 million livestreams viewed

 OK, so it’s not such a joke to call it the Oscars of gaming anymore, as it is pretty darn close to being bigger than the Oscars.
 The Game Awards said that the show is one of the world’s largest — and most watched — awards shows for any entertainment medium.
 The Oscars are probably still bigger worldwide (the U.S. audience was 29 million in 2019), but the audience for the Academy Awards has been declining since 2014.

-Airing live from the Microsoft Theater on Thursday, December 12, The Game Awards celebrated the best in video games and esports with significant growth across all metrics.
-It grew viewer voting, social engagement, and co-streaming.
-Airing live and free across more than 50 digital video networks around the world, The Game Awards had a peak concurrency of over 7.5 million global viewers, including more than 2 million concurrent viewers across Twitch and YouTube.
+It aired live from the Microsoft Theater on Thursday, December 12, and it says it had significant growth across all metrics: viewer-voting, social engagement, and co-streaming.
+It was live and free on more than 50 digital video networks around the world, with a peak of 7.5 concurrent million viewers, with more than 2 million on Twitch and YouTube.

 The top 13 platforms that aired the show all saw double-digit increases in viewership from last year.